billbuchanan/csn09112/week09_test/README.md

 Tables given are ASCII table, Morse and Base 64.

-# What about I know from a practical point-of-view?
+# What about I know from a practical point of view?

 A core lab for practical implementations is: